Years 7 to 12

 Choosing topics and ministers

-- Ask the class to decide on 3 to 6 areas of national importance, such as the environment, education, health etc. You may wish to consider areas of importance to your community, areas you have been studying in class or areas receiving coverage in the media.
-If you’d like to see the kinds of issues the Parliament has been discussing recently, look at News from our Parliament.
+- Ask the class to decide on 3–6 areas of national importance, such as the environment, education, health etc. You may wish to consider areas of importance to your community, areas you have been studying in class or areas receiving coverage in the media.
+If you’d like to see the kinds of issues the Parliament has been discussing recently, look at have a look at Hansard or current media.

 - Divide the class into government, opposition, minor parties and independents and the media.
-You should make approximately half the students government members, half opposition members, 1 to 2 students as independent or minor party members, and 2 members of the media.
+You should make approximately half the students government members, half opposition members, one–2 students as independent or minor party members, and 2 members of the media.

-- Choose students from the government to be the ministers responsible for each of the 3 to 6 areas of concern that your class identified.
+- Choose students from the government to be the ministers responsible for each of the 3–6 areas of concern that your class identified.
 For example, the Minister for Education, the Minister for Health, and the Minister for the Environment.
 Also choose a Prime Minister and a Leader of the Opposition.

-- Give your students 5 to 10 minutes to prepare questions which are relevant to your areas/ministers.
+- Give your students 5–10 minutes to prepare questions which are relevant to your areas/ministers.

 - Ask students in the opposition to prepare a question which challenges the government’s ideas.